Social Work

 Integrated Clinical and Community Practice (ICCP)

-Field placement (internship) opportunities for child welfare include public and private child welfare agencies, juvenile justice programs, court settings, schools, and foster care, integrated behavioral health, and adoption agencies.
+Field placement (internship) opportunities for child welfare include public and private child welfare agencies, juvenile justice programs, court settings, schools, foster care, integrated behavioral health, and adoption agencies.
+Field placement opportunities for schools include the option to begin working as a school social worker with the required waiver.
 Field placement opportunities for healthcare include VA clinics, dialysis centers, emergency rooms, community health clinics, home health and hospice agencies, and hospitals.
 Field placement opportunities for criminal justice include county, state, and federal jails and prisons, juvenile justice programs, and court settings.
 Students interested in macro practice can experience field placement opportunities in almost any setting.
 Specific agencies providing macro-opportunities include NASW, AARP, Salvation Army, and Health and Welfare.

-Students in this track will complete 600 internship hours which must include learning opportunities at the micro, mezzo, and macro levels of practice.
+Students in this specialization will complete 600 internship hours, which must include learning opportunities at the micro, mezzo, and macro levels of practice.
 Ideally, all 600 hours should be completed in the same agency, but certain circumstances may warrant allowing a student to complete placement hours at two agencies.

 Clinical Mental Health and Addictions